amwolff/mut-buses/README.md

 Maven-enabled IDE (such as IntelliJ IDEA).

-The app is self-contained and will be available at `http://localhost:8080` after you run it.
+The app is self-contained and will be available at `http://localhost:8080` after you run it (`Launcher` class is the entrypoint).

-There's a possibility to [replace](http://sparkjava.com/documentation#other-web-server) the underlying embedded Jetty web server with something like Apache Tomcat and run the app on (for example) [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Java.html).
+There's a possibility to [replace](http://sparkjava.com/documentation#other-web-server) the underlying embedded Jetty web server with (for example) Apache Tomcat and run the app on (again, for example) [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Java.html).